 - Old shingles disintegrating or curling

-- Poor or improper installation/sealing of surfaces, edges, and roof protrusions (including vent pipes and roof windows)
+- Poor or improper installation/sealing and flashing of surfaces, edges, and roof protrusions (including vent pipes and roof windows)

 - Damage from sources like hail or tree branches, or even protruding nails